December train strikes: Everything you need to know

 A nine-day overtime ban is causing thousands of cancellations from 1 to 9 December inclusive.

-Union members will strike on a range of days from 2 to 8 December.
-Each day (apart from Monday 4 December), a different part of the country is to be targeted to cause maximum disruption.
+Union members are striking on a range of days from 2 to 8 December.
+Each day (apart from Monday 4 December), a different part of the country is targeted to cause maximum disruption.
 Many train operators are cancelling all services on the strike days that affect them.

 Aslef says: “We have, in the past, called everyone out on the same day; by spreading the strike action, for which members overwhelmingly voted, coupled with our ban on overtime – action short of a strike – across the week, the ramifications for the rail industry will be greater.”